 As a result of Covid-19, we're all living in a strange and unsettling new reality, and none of us knows exactly how long things are going to continue like this.
 While all of us are experiencing and dealing with the situation in our own ways, students across the country and around the globe have a particularly new set of circumstances with which to contend, and they, as well as schools, teachers, parents, administrators, tutors—every single one of us involved in education—need to learn ways to adapt.

-Whether your school system or university has closed and you've switched to online learning, or your college or grad school entrance exams have been postponed and you're looking for ways to keep up a rigorous SAT prep or GRE prep program, you're likely looking for effective ways to supplement your education—keep things fresh and engaging, even in the absence of personal contact in this new era of “social distancing".
+Whether your school system or university has closed and you've switched to online learning, you are studying in a hybrid setting and taking some online exams, or your college or grad school entrance exams have been postponed and you're looking for ways to keep up a rigorous SAT prep or GRE prep program, you're likely looking for effective ways to supplement your education and keep things fresh and engaging.

 This article is fundamentally an exploration of what is meant by “distance learning” and how online tutoring fits in.